David-Hien/Unit-3/Project.md

 ```

-The next step is to make two boolean expressions to check two conditions: whether the user exists and whether the password is correct.
-First, the program has to query the database's ***users*** table for the user with the same ***email*** as the one in the input.
-In addition, include a ***guard clause*** to exclude the posibility where the email doesn't exist in the database.
+The next step is to make two boolean expressions: one to check whether the user exists and one to check if the input password is correct.
+Firstly, the program has to query the database's ***users*** table for the user with the same ***email*** as the one in the input.
+Secondly, include a ***guard clause*** to exclude the posibility where the email doesn't exist in the database.
+Finally, use ```check_password()``` to check if the input password correlates with the hashed password in the database of the user.

 ``` python
 class LoginScreen(MDScreen):